SYNOPSIS

 TIPS

 The author finds it convenient to define an alias ii for zipinfo on systems that allow aliases (or, on other systems, copy/rename the executable, create a link or create a command file with the name ii).
-The ii usage parallels the common ll alias for long listings in UNIX, and the similarity between the outputs of the two commands was intentional.
+The ii usage parallels the common ll alias for long listings in Unix, and the similarity between the outputs of the two commands was intentional.

 PORTABILITY

 All UNIX systems.
-Windows 2000.
-Windows XP.
-Windows Server 2003.
-Windows Vista.
-Windows 7.
-Windows Server 2008.
-Windows 8.
-Windows Server 2012.
+Windows 10.
+Windows Server 2016.
+Windows Server 2019.
+Windows 11.
+Windows Server 2022.
+Windows Server 2025.

 zipinfo is also available other systems including MSDOS, OS/2, Minix, Atari, Macintosh, Amiga, and Acorn RISC OS.